 Water efficiency labelling

-To help you identify products that are water-efficient, the Bathroom Manufacturers Association has a Water Efficiency Products Labelling Scheme.
-For more details of the label and help to find and compare products, visit the Water Efficient Product Labelling Scheme site.
-To identify award-winning water-efficient products, look for the Waterwise Marque.
-Find out more at the Waterwise website.
+To help you identify products that are water efficient, the Bathroom Manufacturers Association has a Water Efficiency Products Labelling Scheme.
+To identify award-winning water-efficient products, look for the Waterwise Recommended Checkmark.

 Snub the tub